SickMyDucks/musti/README.md

 in the directory `users/` there is a `.htaccess` (Apache) that will prevent any user, logged in or not to download or display in the browser any file that doesn't belong to him.
 It will return a 403 Forbiden error instead.

 ## Password resetting with mail
-Passwords can be reset thanks to the library Phpmailer. to install it, at the root of the repertory install the library with `composer require phpmailer/phpmailer`
+Passwords can be reset thanks to the library Phpmailer.
+You shouldn't have to install it, as I inserted everything required in this repository.
+However, if you need to install it, do it at the root of the repository by using the command `composer require phpmailer/phpmailer`

 Edit your credentials in the lostpassword.php file to put yours, so it will work with your email address.
 Otherwise, it should work with mine for the moment.